 Final online report: This is due two months (60 days) after the project end date.

 Reports are submitted using the electronic form at the “Edit or Submit Your Online Progress/Final Report” link in the upper right.
 Have the following information available before you fill in the online reporting form:

 - Presentations – including number of attendees

 - Students supported – including undergraduate and graduate students

 - Publications – including journal articles or outreach materials

 Final Narrative Report

-In addition to the electronic progress and final forms, Michigan Sea Grant research projects are required to complete a final report narrative.
-This must be submitted before the project end date so that Michigan Sea Grant can facilitate a peer-review process.
-More details will be provided to funded research teams.
+In addition to the online progress reports, Michigan Sea Grant research projects are required to complete a final narrative report.
+This must be submitted before the project end date so that Michigan Sea Grant can facilitate a peer review process.
+Additional details will be provided to funded research teams.